 “The Haven”, a popular retreat centre, is our workshop base.
 Its many acres are right on the beach, with very comfortable accommodations, dining and even a gym, pool and oceanfront hot tub!
 All private rooms have their own bathrooms.
 Double occupancy rooms have two beds and its own bathroom.

 Why have a photography workshop on Gabriola Island?

 The images and testimonials of our clients over the past three years have confirmed why we chose Gabriola Island and its oceanside retreat centre as the location for this photographic workshop.
 Its beautiful and diverse marine environment is an inspirational setting to explore creative expression.

 Getting to Gabriola Island

 From the Vancouver area, two ferries are required.
-Plan to travel from Tswwassen (to Duke Point) or from Horseshoe Bay (to Nanaimo).
+The first, is to travel from Tsawwassen to Duke Point or from Horseshoe Bay to Nanaimo.